-If you’re looking for some great Jazz drum lesson for all levels (beginner to advanced), then it’s definitely worth checking out Peter Erskine’s Jazz Drum Lessons over at Artistworks.
+If you’re looking for some great jazz drum lessons for all levels (Beginner to Advanced), then it’s definitely worth checking out Peter Erskine’s Jazz Drum Lessons over at Artistworks.

-This is one of the largest educational resource for drummers.
-It is an ideal place for all, whether you need to start from the basics or kick it up a notch, the websites lets you access a huge range of courses and lessons with a single click.
-Browse through a vast library of drumming tutorials, information about drumming kits, equipment and learn from experts.
+This is one of the largest educational resources for drummers.
+It is an ideal place for all.
+Whether you need to start from the basics or kick it up a notch, the website lets you access a huge range of courses and lessons with a single click.
+Browse through a vast library of drumming tutorials, information about drumming kits, equipment, and learn from experts.

 Udemy has a wealth of drum lessons.
-If you’re looking for a particular style or type of drum lessons, and want to sign up to an online structured course, then be sure to check this one out.
+If you’re looking for a particular style or type of drum lessons and want to sign up for an online structured course, then be sure to check this one out.

 There are some great deals on courses at Udemy, but keep in mind that not all Udemy courses are created equal.
 Be sure to check out the reviews on the platform before deciding whether to go for them or not.

 If you’re looking for online drum lessons, a name that often comes up is Stephen Taylor.
-He runs the site Stephen’s Drum Shed, which is a very popular option and well worth consideration.
-He has lessons for drummers of all levels, and he has a bunch of free lessons to get you started.
+He runs the site Stephen’s Drum Shed, which is a very popular option and well worth your consideration.
+He has lessons for drummers of all levels and a bunch of free lessons to get you started.
 This is definitely one worth considering.

 It is a great place to learn the basics and pioneering drum techniques and tips for hand percussion, congas, timbales, and djembe.
 You also get to learn the basics of Cajon drumming and acquire information on amazing Meinl Cajon drums.
 Enjoy some of her best gigs and take your drumming game to the next level.

-The fast and free site has fans widespread over 248 countries with a majority of the traffic flow from Canada and U.S. The video libraries and information are regularly updated so the students can see and learn from the experts and masters at work.
+The fast and free site has fans widespread over 248 countries, with a majority of the traffic flow from Canada and the U.S. The video libraries and information are regularly updated, so the students can see and learn from the experts and masters at work.

-SkillShare is a learning community with many great quality learning videos.
-They have numerous drum lesson courses, one particular one of note are the drum lessons by Larry Crowe, which include 2 separate beginner lesson courses and one intermediate course.
+Skillshare is a learning community with many great quality learning videos.
+They have numerous drum lesson courses.
+A particular one of note are the drum lessons by Larry Crowe, which include two separate beginner lesson courses and one intermediate course.